infinitymdm/.dev/content/blog/papers/charlib/background.md

 For example, consider a simple 2-input AND gate.
 It's not a complicated device, by any stretch of the imagination.
 But since it has 2 inputs, we have to deal with some additional complexities:

-- There are now paths through the gate (one path from each input to the output), and each may shape signals in different ways.
+- There are now multiple paths through the gate (one path from each input to the output), and each may shape signals in different ways.
 - If we're testing the path from input A to the output, we have to make sure input B has a logical 1 (otherwise it would "mask" the signal, and we would never see it propagate through to the output).
 We call this the "nonmasking condition" for input B.